vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/blog/improving-the-performance-of-apache-geode-persistence-recovery.md

 ## Introduction

-Apache Geode is a data management platform that provides real-time, consistent access to data-intensive applications throughout widely distributed cloud architectures.
+[Apache Geode](https://geode.apache.org/) is a data management platform that provides real-time, consistent access to data-intensive applications throughout widely distributed cloud architectures.
 Geode pools memory, CPU, network resources, and optionally local disk across multiple processes to manage application objects and behavior.
 It uses dynamic replication and data partitioning techniques to implement high availability, improved performance, scalability, and fault tolerance.
 In addition to being a distributed data container, Apache Geode is an in-memory data management system that provides reliable asynchronous event notifications and guaranteed message delivery.

-The article assumes you have a basic understanding of Apache Geode.
+This article assumes you have a basic understanding of Apache Geode.
 You can refer to the [quick start](https://geode.apache.org/docs/guide/19/getting_started/book_intro.html) for an overview of the system.

 Apache Geode offers super fast write-ahead-logging (WAL) persistence with a shared-nothing architecture that is optimized for fast parallel recovery of nodes or an entire cluster.
 Persistence provides a disk backup of region entry data.
 The keys and values of all entries are saved to disk, like having a replica of the region on disk.
 When the member stops for any reason, the region data on disk remains.
 The disk data can be used at member startup to repopulate the region.
 Each member has its own set of disk stores, and they are completely separate from the disk stores of any other member.